-Wooden garden furniture looks great when new but usually, within a year or two, and without maintenance will start to lose its natural colour, turning grey or silver as a result of weathering and UV exposure.
-Sometimes, the aged, silver/grey look fits in perfectly with some styles of garden, others prefer to retain the new, out of the box look.
+Wooden garden furniture looks great when new but can, within a year or two and without maintenance, start to lose its natural colour, turning grey or silver as a result of weathering and UV exposure.
+For some, the aged, silver/grey look fits in perfectly with some styles of garden, others prefer to retain the new, out of the box look.

-The good news is that regardless of your preference, garden furniture can be easily maintained and preserved with a garden furniture oil.
+The good news is that regardless of your preference, garden furniture can be easily maintained, preserved and restored with the right garden furniture oil.

 New Garden Furniture Maintenance

 Retaining the look of new wooden garden furniture sets is pretty straight forward.
 Using a dedicated garden furniture cleaner.
 These specially formulated wood cleaners will help to keep wooden garden and patio furniture clean, whilst retaining the the original oiled or stained finish.
 Household detergents including washing-up liquids should never be used to wipe down or clean oiled wooden furniture.
 These products often contain harsh detergents and cleaning agents that will degrade and possibly strip the finish from the wood, leaving it exposed and vulnerable to weathering and biological threats such as mould, mildew and algae.
 Always use a dedicated garden furniture cleaner that is pH balanced and specifically formulated for use on wooden garden furniture.

 Recommended Garden Furniture Cleaners

 To maintain the weather resistant properties of garden furniture and to keep the wood supple and nourished, its recommended that the wood is oiled twice a year, usually in early Spring and again mid to late Autumn, with a thin, maintenance coat of oil to help protect the wood all year round.
 If the furniture gets used a lot or is a situated in a particularly exposed environment, it may require a little more maintenance to keep it protected.